modelcontextstandard/.github/profile/README.md

 See CONTRIBUTING.md for guidelines.
 PRs welcome.
 Let's see what else is possible!

-> **Proof‑of‑Work Notice** – Repos shared as-is.
+> **Proof‑of‑Work Notice:** Repos shared as-is.
 PRs/issues evaluated based on alignment and time.
 No guarantees, but great contributions shine!

 ## Contact